 You-Are-Loved-Red-Keepsake-Book

-We love to post our precious digital photos on social media sites’ walls, but what if we compiled
+We love to post our precious digital photos on social media, but what if we compiled printed pictures of memories with Mom into an archival keepsake book instead?

-Or give it to mom blank, and each year she can add a photo of her with her children to the album creating a Mother’s Day treasure.
+Or, give it to Mom blank, and each year, she can add a photo of her with her children to the album, creating a Mother’s Day treasure.
 Buy my You Are Loved album in black or red HERE.

 READ How To Create A Meaningful Keepsake for Your Child